Have you ever wondered how to get speaking engagements?

 This is a lesson that took me too long to learn, which is why I placed it as one of the top five steps to getting speaking engagements.

-Considering that it is rare for you to speak at the same event or meeting twice (although if you do a good job, they may invite you back again), it’s important to continuously expand your reach to search for more speaking engagements.
+Considering that it is rare for you to speak at the same event, conference, or meeting twice (although if you do a good job, they may invite you back again), it’s important to continuously expand your reach to search for more speaking engagements.

 By building relationships, you naturally expand your reach.

 Who should you build relationships with?
 Here’s a shortlist:

 When another speaker is asked to speak on a topic they don’t typically present on, or if they have a conflict on that date, they immediately think of other great speakers they could recommend.